onaio/help/guides/user-accounts/_posts/2014-11-25-user-accounts.md

 We are accepting paid signups for the Ona service immediately.
 Signing up now gives you immediate access to a world class support team and qualifies you for an early adopter discount.
 To get started, visit the [upgrade page](https://ona.io/plans.html) and we will work with you to develop a pricing plan that meets your specific usage and support needs.

-##### <a name="ona-grant-programs"></a> Do you have special plans for students or non-profits?
+##### <a name="special-plans"></a> Do you have special plans for students or non-profits?

-We've introduced the Impact Grant Program, which provides free Ona access and support to organizations who are making a difference and might have difficulty paying.
+We've introduced the **Impact Grant Program**, which provides free Ona access and support to organizations who are making a difference and might have difficulty paying.
 To learn more about the Impact Grant Program and to see if you qualify, please visit the [program page](https://ona.io/impact-grant.html).